TheRealJoelmatic/RemoveAdblockThing/README.md

-# Remove the Adblock Popup
+# Remove the Adblock Popup from YOUTUBE

 ## Introduction